XiananLi/NWfinalProject/README.md

 hit ENTER

-c.
 Everytime user enter a url start with http:// the replacepic.py will replace all the images by the image that you chosen

 2. Replacehtml

-a. write a html file and save as("replace.html") it in the mitmproxy file (that's what I wrote in replacehtml.py file)

-b Run mitmproxy program by using command:
+cd mitmproxy

 . venv/bin/activate